themanciraptor/SQb/README.md

 - builds and maintains columns definitions (map\[column\]{type, receiver}).
 - includes a CompoundClause for filtering
 - Handles building a query (as a first slice)

-For an overview of planned work, see: https://vendasta.jira.com/browse/SSC-3674